 Sounds like the perfect ski resort?
-Well, not quite.
-The problem lies with the pistes.
-Until recently there were only 53km of them, with the highest reaching only 2100m.
-But now it has a new link to Auffach in the Wildschonau (the nearby villages of Niederau and Oberau also share the lift pass), which make the new area – Ski Juwel – an important one.
+The recent link to Auffach in the Wildschonau (the nearby villages of Niederau and Oberau also share the lift pass) creates the Ski Juwel area with a decent 145km of pistes.
 The link runs between Inneralpbach and Auffach with two eight-person gondolas and a long descent from the top on either side.
-If you fancy spending some quality time with your partner, or your children, or maybe just a novel – then Alpbach is just the ticket.
+If you fancy spending quality time with your partner, or your children, or maybe just a novel – then Alpbach is just the ticket.

-4. Madesimo, Italy – Top-quality piste skiing and some great restaurants
+5. Madesimo, Italy – Top-quality piste skiing and great restaurants

 The village has a good range of restaurants, cafes, pizzerias, bars and shopping opportunities.
 So if you’re after a smooth, sybaritic experience, which won’t break bank – put it high on your hit list.